Annozo-data/Annozo-data/README.md

 # Hi, I'm Anastasia Ozo-Ogueji 👋

-Data Analyst | Soil Science Graduate | Sustainability Enthusiast
+Data Analyst | Soil Scientist | Environmental & Sustainability Enthusiast

 I am a data analyst with a background in Soil Science and a growing portfolio in business and environmental analytics.
 I enjoy transforming raw data into actionable insights that support decision-making and drive impact.